jaszlo/mindstorms_erikaos/erika/testcases/readme.md

 ## Running the testcases

-(1) Connect the UART dongle
+1. Connect the UART dongle
-(2) Start the ev3 Mindstorm
+2. Start the ev3 Mindstorm
-(3) Make sure C-Kermit is compiled and python installed (4) Call `make modistarc` Check stdout or modistarc_results file for testcase results
+3. Make sure C-Kermit is compiled and python installed
+4. Call `make modistarc` from `erika/` folder and check stdout or modistarc_results file for testcase results

 Note: Compilation will take a while!